Why Bother Making a Bilingual Website?

 Wherever there is an instance of a translated page, such as your about page, the following URL structure would come into play:

-In turn, it helps users and differentiates from the English version and the German version and, of course, more importantly, search engines.
+In turn, it helps users and differentiates between the English version and the German version and, of course, more importantly, search engines.

 Additional Settings for Your Bilingual Website